 Flight Options from Alfonso Bonilla Aragón Cali Airport (CLO)

-Alfonso Bonilla Aragón Airport in Cali currently has flights from nine different airlines with direct flights to and from 23 different destinations:
+Alfonso Bonilla Aragón Airport in Cali currently has flights from nine different airlines with direct flights to and from 23 different destinations and Spirit is adding service to Fort Lauderdale in December 2018:

 - Aerolinea de Antioquia (ADA) – Quibdó